Lori Schuerer M.Ed, LMHC (Agency Owner)

 Are you in need of support during this stressful thing called Life?
 Life can throw many challenges at us which cause distress.
 When there is distress it can be hard to focus on what matters most, like our relationships.
 Support can be a huge part of success in life and can be a part of good self-care.
 When we are going through tough or challenging times, it is important to be able to rely on our support system.
 However, our support system can also be challenging and stressful.
 Are you ready to create healthy and stable relationships to support you through life’s stresses?

 I have worked in substance use and mental health crisis as well as inpatient, adults, adolescents and the homeless population.
 Due to the variety of populations I have worked with, I have experience dealing with strained relationships with parent-child and intimate relationships.
-I have a goal of creating stronger and healthier relationships that support a healthier lifestyle.
-It is important to create a safe and welcoming environment to support growth within the relationships you are looking to work on.
-Currently, I work with adult individuals, adolescents and couples.
+I currently work with adults, adolescents, and couples.